 Standard authentication methods, including Multi-Factor Authentication (MFA), ask users for specific credentials whenever they try to log in or access corporate resources.
 Adaptive Authentication asks for different credentials, depending upon the situation—tightening security when the risk of breach is higher.

 When users always log in with standard credentials, such as a username and password, it makes them vulnerable to cyberattack.
-Authentication tools like MFA provide better security by requiring additional credentials, such as a code generated from a smartphone app.
+Authentication tools for identity and access management, such as MFA provide better security by requiring additional credentials, such as a code generated from a smartphone app.
 More factors help, but it’s still too easy for cybercriminals to acquire or hack the user’s various credentials and then use them to gain access.
-Adaptive Authentication intelligently changes the requirements, making it much harder for a hacker to gain access to the enterprise because some of the signals that are used are difficult for an attacker to circumvent.
+Adaptive authentication intelligently changes the requirements, making it much harder for a hacker to gain access to the enterprise because some of the signals that are used are difficult for an attacker to circumvent.

-When you implement Adaptive Authentication in your organization, you determine the baseline login requirements for a given user or set of users.
+When you implement risk-based authentication in your organization, you determine the baseline login requirements for a given user or set of users.
 You might have stricter requirements for users in certain locales or users in roles that permit them access to sensitive information.